adityaarun2/eda-model-building/README.md

 The dataset used for this analysis is collected from <a href="food.com">food.com</a>. and contains information on a variety of recipes, including their ingredients, cooking times, and user ratings.
 By exploring this data, we hope to gain insights into the factors that contribute to a recipe’s success and popularity.

 We hope that this project will help food enthusiasts and cooking enthusiasts discover new and highly-rated recipes with ease.

-Check out our exploratory data analysis on the same dataset <a href="https://adityaarun2.github.io/exploratory-data-analysis-project/" target="_blank">here</a>!

 <center><img src="cook.jpeg" alt="Picture of food getting cooked" height="300" width="600"></center>